-Spell selection: Cloud of Daggers, Wall of Fire, other spells that create damaging areas.
-Thunderwave, Pulse Wave, other spells that push or pull enemies.
+Spell selection: Cloud of Daggers, Wall of Fire, and other spells that create damaging areas.
+Thunderwave, Pulse Wave, and other spells that push or pull enemies.
 Silent Image, Phantasmal Force, and other illusions that can mislead an enemy as to the location of the dangerous areas.

 This build focuses on manipulating your enemies’ positioning.
-Telekinesis gives you access to a short distance push that only requires a bonus action, and doesn’t need a spell slot, allowing you to summon something on one enemy, and push a second enemy into it on the same turn.
+Telekinesis gives you access to a short-distance push that only requires a bonus action and doesn’t need a spell slot, allowing you to summon something on one enemy, and push a second enemy into it on the same turn.
 Spell Sniper allows you to learn a cantrip from another class.
 The Druid’s Thorn Whip will allow you to pull an enemy 15 feet without needing to expend a spell slot.